liuk22/106b_fp/README.md

 # 106b_fp
-Check out this project's website [adsf]() for more information and a link to a whitepaper!
+Check out this [project's website](https://sites.google.com/berkeley.edu/ee-106b-final-project/project-overview) for more information and a link to a whitepaper!